 The tense feeling you have before going to an important event or during a daunting situation can be comparable to the fight or flight reaction.
 It could still be necessary for survival – anxiety about experiencing a vehicular accident or getting hit by a car.
 It implies that a person will automatically look to his right and left to dodge danger.

 An anxious emotion’s frequency and level can often get out of proportion to the initial stressor or trigger.
-Physical indications, like nausea and increased blood pressure, could also arise.
+Physical indications, like nausea, difficulty concentrating, extreme fear, and increased blood pressure, could also arise.
 These reactions move past anxiety and progress into an anxiety disorder.

 The APA describes an individual with an anxiety disorder as someone that experiences repeated invasive thoughts or worries.
-Once anxiety develops to become a disorder, it can affect everyday function.
+Once levels of anxiety development had begin early to become a disorder, it can affect daily functioning.